 Delray Beach is a small coastal city that is known for its lovely sandy beaches as well as a lively art community.
 Here you can enjoy looking at loads of artwork from local artists as well as contemporary artwork located throughout the city.
 Be sure to visit the Pineapple Grove Arts District and The Cornell Art Museum to look at the wide collections of amazing art.
 A great way to enjoy the city is to join a First Friday Art Walk, or plan your break to coincide with different art festivals which are held all year round.

 Orlando is one of the most famous places in Florida and for good reason too, this is where Walt Disney World is located!
 This is a great place for everyone whether travelling solo, taking your family on a dream holiday or just keen to do seasonal jobs in the USA.
 There is so much to do and top places to consider visiting in Orlando include Epcot, Universal Studios, Kennedy Space Center.

 TIP - If planning a trip or family holiday to Florida, Orlando is one of the most amazing places to stay.
 You can find accommodation for all budgets in Orlando, from budget motels to luxury hotels.
-If you want to plan a special trip you can design a perfect vacation with Florida Villa Holidays 2020.
+If you want to plan a special trip you can design a perfect vacation with a website like Florida Villa Holidays.
 Pick from the wide range of family homes and villas form the Florida villa specialists.
 You are sure to find a vacation home that suits your budget and preferences.
 Find that perfect base in Florida before you set out to explore all the countless attractions.